Gagravarr/VorbisJava/README.txt

            -----------------------------

-This library is a pure Java, Apache v2 licensed project for working with Ogg, Vorbis, FLAC, Opus and Speex files
+This library is a pure Java, Apache v2 licensed project for working with Ogg, Vorbis, FLAC, Opus, Speex and Theora files

 Currently, support for the Ogg container is fairly complete, offering the ability to read, write, add and change streams within an Ogg file.